From a Simple Clothing Ministry to Feeding Hundreds of Thousands

 Organizational funding is diverse and includes individual donors, church financial support, corporate/foundation grants, in-kind donations, and proceeds from our resale store sales.
 Financial information is audited annually by an outside CPA firm.
 The Samaritan Community Center is also a member organization of the Evangelical Council on Financial Accountability.

-“It has been such a blessing to watch how God has worked over the last 14 years,” says Debbie Rambo.
+“It has been such a blessing to watch how God has worked over the last 16 years,” says Executive Director Debbie Rambo.
 “His timing has been perfect as we have seen amazing things happen from exponential growth in financial support, volunteer support, and programs we have been able to offer the public.
 When I think of how we have grown from serving those initial 50-60 families each week in Rogers to serving that many families each day in both Rogers and Springdale, I am humbled at how HE has guided and grown this ministry.”

 “Our ultimate goal is to live out those core values of doing justly and loving mercy while walking humbly with Him.
 We want our client families to know love and feel love when they come to the Samaritan Community Center.
 Nothing warms my heart more than to have someone tell me that this place is SO different!”